 For the design, the focus was to design the ID-MAP to be more user-friendly and easily accessible.
-This includes completing all AR-related data mainly in the context of video editing and artistic images.
-The design division also focused on the construction of a tourist information centre at Pa' Lungan to serve as a platform for ID-MAP.
-Simultaneously, for the purpose of producing an interactive offline system, a mobile applications software (computer software developed to perform a set of coordinated functions, tasks, or activities) has been developed so that data for AR applications can be downloaded by using another custom-made product which is specially designed for transmitting information offline using Wi-Fi technology.
+This includes completing all Augmented Reality-related data mainly in the context of video editing and artistic images.
+The design division also focused on the construction of a tourist information center at Pa' Lungan to serve as a platform for ID-MAP.
+Simultaneously, for the purpose of producing an interactive offline system, a mobile Apps software (computer software developed to perform a set of coordinated functions, tasks, or activities) has been developed so that data for Augmented Reality applications can be downloaded by using another custom-made product which is specially designed for transmitting information offline using Wi-Fi technology.

-The construction of a tourism information centre served as a prototype for assessing the project's efficacy.
-The actual construction of the tourist information centre is planned based on several aspects, including design, materials and size to minimise the cost.
-As a result, this information centre was constructed utilising materials that are easily acquired from the environment, such as wood from the forest, and the power source for ID-MAP will be provided by solar energy.
-Given the location of Pa' Lungan in the interior of the Borneo Highlands, the construction and labour expenses have also completely exploited the villagers' labour force.
-Finally, in the tourist information centre, a set of interactive posters with an offline AR system were installed for the benefit of Pa' Lungan residents to promote their interesting places.
+The construction of a tourism information center served as a prototype for assessing the project's efficacy.
+The actual construction of the tourist information center is planned based on several aspects, including design, materials, and size to minimize the cost.
+As a result, this information center was constructed utilizing materials that are easily acquired from the environment, such as wood from the forest, and the power source for ID-MAP will be provided by solar energy.
+Given the location of Pa' Lungan in the interior of the Borneo Highlands, the construction and labor expenses have also completely exploited the villagers' labor force.
+Finally, in the tourist information center, a set of interactive posters with an offline Augmented Reality system were installed for the benefit of Pa' Lungan residents to promote their interesting places.